 Keeping indoor cats happy

 Indoor cats aren’t doomed to a life of monotony, as long as their guardians are willing to put in the work to keep them happy and healthy.
 There’s a long-standing belief that, unlike dogs, cats are low-maintenance, independent pets.
-In fact, the opposite is true.
-In order to give indoor cats a satisfying, enriched life, they need many of the same things that dogs do.
+But to give indoor cats a satisfying, enriched life, they need many of the same things that dogs do.

 Furthermore, keeping cats indoors doesn’t have to mean they are deprived of the outdoors entirely.
 Providing your cat with time outside supervised in a backyard or on a harness and leash is one way to give them exercise and opportunities to explore.
 You can also build a simple cat patio — or catio — to let your cat come and go from an enclosed outdoor space as they please.